-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2018

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission File Number: 001-37783

-Clearside Biomedical.
-Inc.

-(Exact Name of Registrant as Specified in its Charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-900 North Point Parkway, Suite 200 Alpharetta, GA

-(Address of principal executive offices)

-Registrant's telephone number, including area code: (678) 270-3631

-Securities registered pursuant to Section 12(b) of the Act: Name of Each Exchange on which Registered

-Title of Each Class Common Stock, \$0.001 par value

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes  No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer $\mathbf{X}$ Non-accelerated filer Smaller reporting company X Emerging growth company X

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The aggregate market value of Clearside Biomedical, Inc. voting and non-voting common equity held by non-affiliates as of June 29, 2018 (the last business day of the registrant's most recently completed second fiscal quarter) based on the closing sale price of \$10.69 as reported on the Nasdaq Global Market on that date was \$298,881,000.

-As of March 11, 2019, the registrant had 36,039,245 shares of common stock, \$0.001 par value per share, outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the Company's definitive proxy statement, to be filed pursuant to Regulation 14A under the Securities Exchange Act of 1934, for its 2019 Annual Meeting of Stockholders are incorporated by reference in Part III of the Form 10-K.

-45-2437375 (I.R.S.
-Employer Identification No.)

-(Zip Code)

-The Nasdag Stock Market, LLC
+(Mark ς One) $\boxtimes$ ANNUAL REPORT PURSUANT TO SECT TION 13 OR 15(d) OF THE SECURITIES I EXCHANGE ACT OF 1934 For the fiscal year ended Dece nber 31, 2020 OR TRANSITION REPORT PURSUANT TO S ' ' For the transition period from Commission File Number: 001-37/83 Clearside Biomedic (Exact Name of Registrant as Speci Delaware (State or other jurisdict incorporation or organiz 45-2437375 (I.R.S.
+Employer Identification No.) 900 North Point Parkway, Alpharetta, GA (Address of principal executi 30005 (Zip Code) (Address of principal execution Registrant's telephone number, including a ' • · Securities registered pursuant to Secti • • Title of each class Common Stock, par value \$0.001 per share Trading Symbol(s) CLSD Name of each exchange on which registered The Nasdaq Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a we ell-known seasoned issuer, as defined in Rule 105 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not r required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes □ No ⊠ 12 mo Section 13 or 15(d) of the Securities Exchange Act of 1934 during the page been subject to such filing requirements for the past 90 days.
+Yes 232.40 Data File required to be submitted pursuant to Rule 405 of Regulation S was required to submit such files).
+Yes $\boxtimes$ No $\square$ 3-T (§ compa a non-accelerated filer, smaller reporting company, or an emerging gro- any," and "emerging growth company" in Rule 12b-2 of the Exchange Large accelerated filer Accelerated filer Non-a ccelerated filer Smaller reporting company $\boxtimes$ Emerging growth company X accour If an emerging growth company, indicate by chating standards provided pursuant to Section 13(a se the extended transition period for complying with any new or revised financial reporti agement's assessment of the effectiveness of its internal control over fir ic accounting firm that prepared or issued its audit report. $\ \Box$ ıancial Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 o of the Exchange Act).
+Yes $\square$ No $\boxtimes$ uity held by non-affiliates as of June 30, 2020 (the last business day of reported on the Nasdaq Global Market on that date was approximately As of March 10, 2021, the registrant had 57,42 2,475 shares of common stock, par value \$0.0 01 per share, outstanding.
+DOCUMENTS INCORPORAT ED BY REFERENCE Stockl Portions of the Company's definitive proxy standlers are incorporated by reference in Part III o A under the Securities Exchange Act of 1934, for its 2021 Annual Meeting ng of